 10. Insert the following new section into Chapter 2.0 of the Model Regulations:

-“2.0.5 Transport of dangerous goods in articles not listed in the Dangerous Goods List
+“2.0.5 Transport of articles containing dangerous goods N.O.S.

 NOTE 1: For articles which do not have an existing proper shipping name and which contain only dangerous goods within the permitted limited quantity amounts specified in Column 7a of the Dangerous Goods List, see UN No. 3363 and special provision 301.

-2.0.5.1 For the purposes of this section an ‘article’ means machinery, apparatus or other devices containing one or more dangerous goods (or residues thereof) that are an integral element of the article, necessary for its functioning and that cannot be removed for the purpose of transport.
+2.0.5.1 Articles containing dangerous goods may be transported as otherwise provided by these Regulations under the proper shipping name for the dangerous goods they contain or in accordance with this section.
+For the purposes of this section an ‘article’ means machinery, apparatus or other devices containing one or more dangerous goods (or residues thereof) that are an integral element of the article, necessary for its functioning and that cannot be removed for the purpose of transport.
 An inner packaging shall not be an article.

 2.0.5.2 Such articles may in addition contain batteries.
 Lithium batteries that are integral to the article shall be of a type proven to meet the testing requirements of the Manual of Tests and Criteria, part III, sub-section 38.3, except when otherwise specified by these Regulations (e.g. for pre-production prototype articles containing lithium batteries or for a small production run, consisting of not more than 100 such articles).